 “Our customers needed a dedicated team – one that could jump on calls, assist with implementation, and spend time on complex problems”

 But as we continued to bring on more and larger customers, we strained our sales and support reps’ ability to keep up with the demand for their time and expertise.
 Our enterprise customers expected white-glove onboarding and ongoing training which, while crucial to their success and our business’s, took teammates out of their core jobs.

 What we and our customer base needed was a dedicated team – one that could jump on calls, assist with implementation, and spend time on complex problems.
 In the last few years, we’ve scaled this initial group to more than 10 people globally and along the way, I’ve learned a lot about what it takes to build a high-performing Customer Success team.

 When we first formed our Customer Success team, we reported into the customer support organization.
 In many ways, this was a natural evolution of the critical role that our support reps had played in our early sales deals.
 It also reflected the initial motivation behind creating customer success – to offload support requests.

 But as we quickly learned, there were downsides to being seen as “support on steroids.”
 We had a very transactional relationship with the Sales team where reps would come to us with one-off requests.
 A common one went like this: “A customer has questions about this feature.
 Can you help?”
 We were working through a queue of questions without an overarching plan in place.

-This led to a situation where we weren’t fully trusted by customers and couldn’t meaningfully impact their success.
+This led to a situation where we weren’t fully trusted by customers and couldn’t meaningfully impact their success, which led to churn and a diminished customer experience.
 Instead of answering a few questions here and there, we needed to be helping customers develop their long-term strategy for using Intercom.
-Put simply, we weren’t living up to the promise of our team.
+Put simply, we weren’t living up to the promise of our team, and our customer retention was damaged as a result.
 To fulfill that promise, we needed to rethink how we worked.

 Getting closer to our most important customers